-- Updated Immunization records for each child - Health Assessment, Well Baby check, or Physical for each child (due within 30 days of registration) - A yearly Sports Physical is required for participation in any sports program - Printed LES/paystubs for the sponsor and spouse or a student schedule if the spouse is a full time student. - Name and phone numbers of 2 emergency contacts who live within 50 miles of Fort Riley, KS. - SSN of the active duty member or civilian/DoD Sponsor - Enterprise email address of the sponsor - Copy of orders of deployed soldier (if you wish to receive deployment support services) - Family Care Plan DA Form 5305 is required for all dual military and single soldiers
+- Updated Immunization records for each child - Health Assessment, Well Baby check, or Physical for each child (due within 30 days of registration) - A yearly Sports Physical is required for participation in any sports program - Printed LES/paystubs for the sponsor and spouse or a student schedule if the spouse is a student. - Name and phone numbers of 2 local emergency contacts and/or child release designees. - SSN of the active duty member or civilian/DoD Sponsor - Enterprise email address of the sponsor - Copy of orders of deployed soldier (if you wish to receive deployment support services) - Family Care Plan DA Form 5305 is required for all dual military and single soldiers